hchbaw/auto-fu.zsh/README.md

 TODO: ^C-n could be used as the menu-select-key outside of the menuselect.
 TODO: *-directories|all-files may not be enough.
 TODO: recommend zcompiling.
-TODO: undo should be reset the auto stuff's state.
+TODO: undo should reset the auto stuff's state.
 TODO: when `_match`ing,
 sometimes extra &lt;TAB&gt; key is needed to enter the menu select, sometimes is *not* needed. (already be entered menu select state.)